bjlkeng/bjlkeng.github.io/source/posts/probability-the-logic-of-science.rst

 interesting read and pretty accessible if you know a bit of calculus and are comfortable with some algebraic manipulation.
-I'll spare you the details here on how the derivation plays out (as I'm probably not the right person to explain it) but instead I want to focus on next is the result of how probability theory can be viewed as an extension of Boolean logic.
+I'll spare you the details here on how the derivation plays out (as I'm probably not the right person to explain it) but instead I want to focus on how probability theory can be viewed as an extension of Boolean logic.

 |h2| Probability as Extended Logic |h2e|

-The rules of probability have direct analogues with our Boolean operators above (as it can be viewed as an extension).
+The rules of probability have direct analogues with our Boolean operators above (as it can be viewed as an extension of them).
 Now our propositions don't have 0 or 1 truth values, they can take on any value in the range 0 (false) to 1 (true) representing their plausibility.
 The symbol :math:`P(A|B)` is used to denote the degree of plausibility we assign